 The Company accounted for the Clipper Acquisition as a business combination using the acquisition method of accounting.
-The fair value of assets acquired and liabilities assumed was based on management's estimate of the fair approaches.
+The fair value of assets acquired and liabilities assumed was based on management's estimate of the fair values of the assets acquired and liabilities assumed using valuation techniques including income, cost and market approaches.